Brown House, Munich: History

 Acquiring the Brown House in Munich pleased Hitler, as operating from such a stately building helped provide the Nazi Party with an "image of respectability."
 Moreover, the existence of the Nazi Party in such a resplendent facility while the Weimar government still controlled Germany, furnished the appearance of an office comprising a "state within a state."
 Subsequent building projects emerged in the vicinity of the new party headquarters as the Brown House formed a sort of nucleus for Nazi construction and activity.
 Hitler maintained an office in the Brown House, as did Hans Frank, Heinrich Himmler, Hermann Göring, Rudolf Hess, Philipp Bouhler, and Franz Xaver Schwarz.
 A lavish office was constructed for Propaganda Minister Joseph Goebbels.
 Himmler was appointed head of security for the Brown House.
 Significant amounts of money were contributed to the party as a result of Göring's business contacts, some of which he used to construct an underground garage lift at his apartment in the Brown House leading straight to his personal lobby, so guests could discreetly visit him there.
 There was also a restaurant in the basement of the facility.

 Hitler kept a life-size portrait of Henry Ford next to his desk at the Brown House office, as Ford and Hitler admired each other's achievements.
 Overlooking the Königplatz, Hitler's office also contained a bust of Benito Mussolini and a painting of Frederick the Great.
 Also stored in the Brown House was the so-called Blutfahne ("blood flag" or "blood banner").
 This was the NSDAP flag that had been carried at the head of the demonstration during the Beer Hall Putsch of November 1923, during which Munich police opened fire on the marchers; the flag was spattered with the blood of the wounded and became a sacred relic of the Nazi Party.

 During its period of operation as an HQ for the Nazi Party, the building was heavily guarded and shrouded in secrecy.
 Since the authorities sometimes carted arrested people into the Brown House for interrogation, the structure also acquired the nickname, the "Denuntiatur", which was a pun combining the "act of denunciation" and the papal nunciature that was across the street.

-The Brown House was largely destroyed by an Allied bombing raid in October 1943 and the rubble was cleared away.
+The Brown House was damaged by an Allied bombing raid, led by the British, on 9 March 1943.
+It was then largely destroyed in another Allied bombing raid which took place in October 1943, and the rubble was cleared away.
 In December 2005, the government of Bavaria announced that the site would become the home of the Munich Documentation Centre for the History of National Socialism (NS-Dokumentationszentrum).
 The building has since been completed and is open to the public.